goldentooth/.github/profile/README.md

 ## About the Cluster

-My cluster is built around a PicoCluster 10H with ten Raspberry Pi 4B 8GB; I've rolled my own clusters in the past and found the physical details of cable management, power distribution, ventilation, etc aggravating, so I figured it would be worth some cash to have someone else figure out those details for me.
+My cluster is built around a PicoCluster 10H with ten Raspberry Pi 4B (8GB RAM, 128GB SD).

 ## Repository Structure